 The motion to refer sends a measure or matter to a committee or committees.
 It is in order only on measures or matters that have not been referred to a committee and are being considered under the general rules of the House.
-It is a debatable motion that may contain instructions (see "Recommit with Instructions"), and it may be tabled.
+It is a debatable motion, and it may be tabled.
 It is in order only before the previous question has been moved or ordered.